Murray Bookchin: Middle Career 1960s-80

+Late Life and death

+In 1980, Bookchin co-established the New England Anarchist Conference (NEAC) to organize the anarchist movement in the United States.
+At its first meeting in October 1980, 175 anarchists from the northeastern US and Quebec attended.
+By the second conference in January 1981 in Somerville, Massachusetts, the NEAC devolved into sectarianism, which moved Bookchin to lose faith in a socialist revolution happening in the US.

+During the 1980s, Bookchin engaged in occasional critiques of Bernie Sanders' mayorship in Burlington.
+Bookchin criticized Sanders' politics, claiming he lacked a drive to establish direct democracy, followed a Marxian deprioritization of ecology, and was a “'centralist' who narrowly focused on economic growth."
+Bookchin and his social ecologist colleagues in the Burlington Greens, which he co-founded with his former wife Bea Bookchin, criticized the Sanders administration for pushing for a luxury condo waterfront redevelopment, which was eventually rejected by Burlington voters.
+They advocated for a moratorium on growth, a moral economy, and social justice rooted in grassroots democracy.

 In 1988, Bookchin and Howie Hawkins founded the Left Green Network "as a radical alternative to U.S. Green liberals", based around the principles of social ecology and libertarian municipalism.

-In 1995, Bookchin lamented the decline of American anarchism into primitivism, anti-technologism, neo-situationism, individual self-expression, and "ad hoc adventurism," at the expense of forming a social movement.
-Arthur Verslius said, "Bookchin ... describes himself as a 'social anarchist' because he looks forward to a (gentle) societal revolution. ...
-Bookchin has lit out after those whom he terms 'lifestyle anarchists.'"
-The publication of Social Anarchism or Lifestyle Anarchism in 1995, criticizing this tendency, was startling to anarchists.
-Thereafter Bookchin concluded that American anarchism was essentially individualistic and broke with anarchism publicly in 1999.
-He placed his ideas into Communalism, a political ideology and form of libertarian socialism that retains his ideas about assembly democracy and the necessity of decentralization of settlement, power/money/influence, agriculture, manufacturing, etc. His last major published work was The Third Revolution, a four-volume history of the libertarian movements in European and American revolutions.
+In 1995, Bookchin lamented the decline of American anarchism into primitivism, anti-technologism, neo-Situationism, individual self-expression, and "ad hoc adventurism," at the expense of forming a social movement.
+He formally broke with anarchism in 1999, describing himself in 2002 as a "communalist" in a major essay elaborating his late-life views, called "The Communalist Project".

 He continued to teach at the ISE until 2004.
 Bookchin died of congestive heart failure on July 30, 2006, at his home in Burlington, at the age of 85.

 Thought

 In addition to his political writings, Bookchin wrote extensively on philosophy, calling his ideas dialectical naturalism.
 The dialectical writings of Georg Wilhelm Friedrich Hegel, which articulate a developmental philosophy of change and growth, seemed to him to lend themselves to an organic, environmentalist approach.
 Although Hegel "exercised a considerable influence" on Bookchin, he was not, in any sense, a Hegelian.
 His philosophical writings emphasize humanism, rationality, and the ideals of the Enlightenment.

-Bookchin does not clearly define many of the key terms of his philosophy.